Variability hypothesis: Contemporary controversies

-The variability hypothesis has continued to spur controversy within academic circles.

-In a 1992 paper titled "Variability: A Pernicious Hypothesis," Stanford Professor Nel Noddings discussed the social history which she argued explains "the revulsion with which many feminists react to the variability hypothesis."
+In a 1992 paper titled "Variability: A Pernicious Hypothesis", Stanford Professor Nel Noddings discussed the social history which she argued explains "the revulsion with which many feminists react to the variability hypothesis."

-One of the most prominent incidents occurred in 2005 when then Harvard President, Larry Summers, addressed the National Bureau of Economic Research Conference on the subject of gender diversity in the science and engineering professions, saying: "It does appear that on many, many different human attributes –– height, weight, propensity for criminality, overall IQ, mathematical ability, scientific ability –– there is relatively clear evidence that whatever the difference in means –– which can be debated –– there is a difference in the standard deviation, and variability of a male and a female population."
-His remarks caused a backlash; Summers faced a non-confidence vote from the Harvard faculty, prompting his resignation as President.
+In 2005, then Harvard President, Larry Summers, addressed the National Bureau of Economic Research Conference on the subject of gender diversity in the science and engineering professions, saying: "It does appear that on many, many different human attributes—height, weight, propensity for criminality, overall IQ, mathematical ability, scientific ability—there is relatively clear evidence that whatever the difference in means—which can be debated—there is a difference in the standard deviation, and variability of a male and a female population."
+His remarks caused a backlash; Summers faced a no-confidence vote from the Harvard faculty, prompting his resignation as President.